OSGeo/OSGeoLive-doc/quickstart/udig_quickstart.rst

 Files
 =====

-To start out with we are going to load some of the sample data you downloaded earlier.
+To start out with we are going to load some of the sample data included on the DVD.

 #.
 Choose :menuselection:`Layer --> Add` from the menu bar to open up the **Add Data** wizard